Disproportionate Minority Contact and Punishment

 The juvenile population in Florida is 21% Black, 43.8% White, and 31.8% Latinx, yet juveniles of color make up almost 66% of arrests.
 Juveniles of color in Florida’s justice system are more likely to be transferred to adult court (79% of the population is juveniles of color), and placed in detention (72.9% of the population is juveniles of color) than their White peers.
 Black juveniles are more likely to be arrested and committed.
 At the same time, Black and Latinx juveniles are less likely to enter a diversion program than their White counterparts.

 Civil Citations: Florida’s Greatest Opportunity for Continued Juvenile Justice Reform

 Increasing the utilization rates of civil citation is one of Florida’s most important opportunities for furthering juvenile justice system reform.
-Arrests hurt kids’ chances for jobs both in the short-term and in the future, and limit access to educational opportunities and scholarships, housing and more.
+Arrests hurt kids’ chances for jobs both in the short- and long-term, and limit access to educational opportunities and scholarships, housing and more.
 In addition, youth arrested for civil citation-eligible offenses have higher rates of reoffending.
-Punishing children for youthful misbehavior stresses law and order resources and leads to poor outcomes.
+Punishing children for youthful misbehavior stresses law and order resources while leading to poor outcomes.

 Maintain and Strengthen Expungement and Confidentiality of Records for Juveniles